 Hot sauce needs a nutritional label

 There is specific information needed on the nutritional label including the order, even though your hot sauce may not include any of the information, it needs to be displayed.
 Only nutrients that are listed as mandatory or voluntary need to be included.
 Your hot sauce can be tested for nutritional value at a laboratory.
-Read How to provide a nutritional label for your hot sauce.
+Read How to provide a nutritional label for your hot sauce for some of the details on what is required by the FDA.
+Also, check out recipal.com for nutritional labeling as low as $19 a recipe.

 Most co-packaging companies will provide labeling per the FDA regulations.
 A co-packing company is a company that will make your hot sauce recipe in large quantities, bottle it, and label it for sale without the need for you to be involved in manufacturing.
 Most likely they produce their hot sauces and are aware of FDA labeling requirements.